kaisenlinux/manpages-dev/README.md

 ## version

-28/03/2021 - upgrade to v1.6 in mix*.exs
+12/07/2022 - Add more docker manpages that are not in kaisen-menu 28/03/2021 - upgrade to v1.6 in mix*.exs
 06/04/2021 - fix install_requirements.sh for adding asdf to zsh and bash.
 	   - Adding commands to run after launching this script.